Astrology

 Goals: Assessing True Societal Impact – Balancing ego and power

 The Tenth House in astrology is primarily concerned with our social status and our role in our community.
-It also encompasses our career goals and ambitions and our motivation to achieve them.
+It also encompasses our career goals and ambitions, as well as our motivation to achieve them.
 This house helps us understand how we perceive ourselves and others.

 Furthermore, the Tenth House delves into the practical aspects of our professional lives, including our employers, job responsibilities, and government regulations.
 It also highlights the challenge of managing others and being managed by someone else.